code1line/node-gambio-api/README.md

 #### Error

-If an error code between 300 and 600 is returned the promise will be rejected with an error.
+If an HTTP status code between 300 and 600 is returned from server, the promise will be rejected with an error.

-All error objects have a `data` property that contains the raw request and response data.
+All reject error objects have a `data` property which contains the raw request and response data.

 ## API reference

-This is a quick overview of all methods available.

 #### Countries